Do you struggle with knowing how long to keep your important financial paperwork for?

 I don’t know many people who don’t worry about keeping enough important paperwork, and whether they may be caught out one day needing something vital that they have thrown/shredded/recycled.

-We keep paperwork because we may need to refer back to something in the future.
+- We may need to refer back to it in the future

-Perhaps identity proof (utility bills are commonly requested for proof of address for example), or proof of purchase (bank statements for example are good for this, or the receipt itself)
+- Identity proof (utility bills are commonly requested for proof of address for example)

 The fact is, we are very wary in todays world where identity fraud is prevalent, of not keeping records of everything financial.

 A lot of places now prefer to use online statements as it saves money, postage fees, and hassle.
-If you can get your bills to be moved to this form then you have immediately cut down on the paperwork you have.
+If you can get your bills to be moved online completely then you have immediately cut down on the paperwork you have.

 The companies would have to keep backups of all their files, including your statements, so you could always get hold of a copy if required, and you would always have a backup in case of a house fire etc…